#1 Home Improvement Retailer

 The Home Depot Garden Center at Winter Haven

 It's time to start thinking of spring.
-We're here to help you prepare for sprouts poking up, fragrant breezes, and warmer temperatures.
-Planting seeds indoors with grow lights means you'll be ready to transplant young veggie plants and spring annuals when the frosts are through and the ground thaws.
-You might even want to directly plant seeds into the earth.
+Clean the shed and sweep out the gazebo to prepare for warmer temperatures, fragrant breezes, and sprouts poking up out of the ground.
+Planting seeds indoors means you'll be ready to transplant spring flowers and young veggie plants when the ground thaws and the frosts are through.
+You might even want to plant seeds directly into the earth.
+What better way to start than by exploring your favorite local plant nursery, The Home Depot Winter Haven Garden Center?

 Plant Hardiness Zones Explained

 For example, you could transplant bell peppers outdoors in mid-March in Zone 10, but not until the end of May in Zone 4.
-You'll have good results with plants that have your zone number or less.
-In other words, a Zone 5 garden can support plants listed as Zones 1–5.
-You can plant seeds indoors roughly a month before you can plant them outside, or direct sow.
+For best results, choose plants in your zone number or less.
+In other words, a Zone 8 garden can support plants listed as Zones 1–8.
+You can plant seeds indoors roughly a month before you can plant them outside, known as direct sow.
 Read your seed packet for details.
-If you start seeds a little later than recommended, it's not ideal, but it will even out as time passes.
+If you start plants a little later than recommended, it's not ideal, but it should even out as time passes.

 Gardening in Your Growing Zone